Mexican Salsa Verde

 - Bring the water to a boil, reduce heat to low, and cook at a simmer until the ingredients have softened, 6 to 7 minutes; drain.

 - Transfer tomatillo mixture to a blender or food processor; add the remaining onion, cilantro, and salt.
 Pulse ingredients until salsa reaches a desired consistency, adding small amounts of water if needed.
+Alternately, blend the tomatillo mixture in the saucepan using an immersion blender.

 You can make this salsa ahead of time and store until you are ready to use.
 Simply transfer to a jar and refrigerate up to 1 week.
 Why buy prepared salsa when this is so deliciously easy?
 You can use this salsa in so many ways: as a dip for chips, as a topping for tamales, add shredded pork to make it a meal or a filling for tamales, or stir into rice and beans for extra flavor.